Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

 Flavor tagging relies on the idea that the flavor of a parton that belongs to the hard part of the event is correlated with properties of the collection of final-state hadrons originating from that parton.
 This collection may be the hadrons in a jet or any other part of the event, \eg,~a hemisphere defined by a particular axis.
-We use the term \textit{jet} as a generic umbrella term for both, with \textit{jet flavor} referring to the flavor of the primary parton of the collection.
-The process of determining jet flavor is referred to as \textit{tagging}.
+We use the term \emph{jet} as a generic umbrella term for both, with \emph{jet flavor} referring to the flavor of the primary parton that gave rise to the jet.
+The process of determining jet flavor is referred to as \emph{flavor tagging}.

-While QCD respects flavor, it does impact the particle composition of a jet, thus affecting jet flavor tagging.
+While QCD conserves flavor, it does impact the particle composition of a jet, thus affecting jet flavor tagging.
 For example, flavor-blind gluon splitting can result in a quark appearing inside the jet while its partner antiquark does not, resulting in the creation of flavor that is differential in phase space~\cite{Banfi:2006hf}.
 In the case of heavy quarks, this can be mitigated perturbatively by modifying the clustering algorithm used to construct the jet.
 This is done either by undoing the flavor creation by gluon splitting~\cite{Banfi:2006hf} or by allowing the jet to form a higher representation (beyond fundamental) of the SM global flavor group~\cite{Ilten:2017rbd}.

-In this paper, we attempt to tackle the same issue for the light-flavor quarks.
+Here, we attempt to tackle the same issue for the light-flavor quarks.
 The price to pay is that we must give up some perturbative control and hence calculability.
-Specifically, the jet-flavor variable that we define below is safe against soft radiation but not against collinear emission.
+Specifically, the jet-flavor variable that we define below is safe against soft but not collinear radiation.